Morphs [Oak Catalog #]

 DietMew seems to be largely herbivorous, preferring to eat berries and other fruits whenever possible.
 It also has expressed a fondness for candy.
 Some trainers encountering it reported that they were able to get it to perform tasks in exchange for a chocolate bar.

 AbilitiesMew is an incredibly powerful Psychic Pokémon.
 It levitates in the air at all times, even while sleeping.
 Exceptionally intelligent, it is fully capable of communicating with humans.
 A telepath that encountered Mew managed to briefly link her mind to Mew's; she later described its mind "like an infinitely deep ocean".
 Mew has shown the ability to casually teleport over large distances, manipulate matter at the atomic level, and easily read any being's mind.
-Mew is also capable of using moves of every known type, and has shown compatibility with every known TM and HM created.
+Mew is also capable of using moves of every known type, and has shown compatibility with every known TM and HM created and may theoretically be able to learn every move in existance without issue.
 Mew has shown that it has the ability to use the move Transform, previously thought to only be usable by Ditto and Smeargle.
 This explains the sightings of other Pokémon transforming into Mew.
 Mew has demonstrated the ability to alter its bodily structure in order to perform moves that it would not otherwise be able to learn.
 One trainer attempted to capture Mew used a Dark type Umbreon to neutralize Mew's potent Psychic ability.
 He described Mew's victory as "the thing's hands just extended into pincers!
 Then it used X-Scissor to take down Moonlight instantly!"
 It seems to be a more advanced application of Mew's transformative abilities.